Digital-Working-Group/dvoice-tracking-qc-system/README.md

 | walk_kwargs | dict | Any additional walk kwargs. | {} | Yes |

 ### Compare sources and duplicates
-This step filters based on some example criteria to ensure that the filenames match the data recorded on REDCap and that there are no extra or duplicate files.
+This step filters based on some example criteria to ensure that the filenames match the data recorded and that there are no extra or duplicate files.

 The specific steps used in this example include:
-- Checking that the id_date exists on REDCap.
+- Checking that the id_date exists in the record.
-- Checking that the tester_id matches the one recorded on REDCap.
+- Checking that the tester_id matches the one recorded in the record.
 - Checking that no duplicate files exist.
 - Checking that no extra files exist.
-- Checking that the location in the filename matches the location recorded on REDCap.
+- Checking that the location in the filename matches the location recorded in the record.

 If all of those checks pass, the we create a destination path for the file and add it to the dictionary.
 JSONs are written for the passed files as well as failures at each node in the pipeline.

 1. See `main.compare_sources_and_duplicates()`
     - See [Compare Sources and Duplicates](#compare-sources-and-duplicates) for a usage example.
 2. The kwarg *record_end_date* should be updated with the date that you want your QC to go through.
-    - Any filenames that match a REDCap record, but go beyond the record_end_date, will be filtered out
+    - Any filenames that match a record, but go beyond the record_end_date, will be filtered out
 3. This step accomplishes the following:
-    - Compares id_dates in filenames to REDCap
+    - Compares id_dates in filenames to the records
         - If the file is within the date range but there is no match, the script creates an excel file for review.
-    - Compares tech_ids to REDCap
+    - Compares tech_ids to records
         - Writes non-matches to an excel for review
     - Checks for duplicate files
     - Checks that 1 file exists for each id_date
-    - Verifies that filename and REDCap locations match
+    - Verifies that filename and record locations match
     - Writes destination paths for passed files
-4. Failure JSON files are generated and XLSX files containing information on id_date and tech_id REDCap mismatches.
+4. Failure JSON files are generated and XLSX files containing information on id_date and tech_id record mismatches.
     - JSONs to check:
-        - flag_pipeline_flagged_no_redcap_entry_example
+        - flag_pipeline_flagged_no_records_example
         - flag_pipeline_flagged_tester_id_mismatch_example
-        - flag_pipeline_flagged_tester_id_no_redcap_example
+        - flag_pipeline_flagged_tester_id_no_records_example
         - flag_pipeline_extra_files
         - flag_pipeline_duplicates
         - flag_pipeline_location_mismatch
     - XLSXs to check (only written if they are not empty):
-        - flagged/no_redcap_entry
+        - flagged/no_records_entry
         - flagged/tester_id_mismatch
-        - flagged/tester_id_no_redcap
+        - flagged/tester_id_no_records
 5. Filename errors should then be resolved.
 6. The script can be rerun after corrections are made until failures are solved.